cirosantilli/linux-cheat/unicode.md

 A plane is a set of 2^16 characters.

-There are 17 planes, 0 to 16, so not a multiple of 2!
-This is because of the limit of the UTF-16 encoding which is a variable length encoding.
+There are 17 planes, 0 to 16, so **not** a multiple of 2!
+This is because historically UTF-16 was the dominant encoding before UTF-8 beat it, and UTF-16 does not encode a power of 2 points because it is variable length (2 or 4 bytes).

 0 is filled and has the most important characters.